-What Will COVID Cost-Sharing Look Like With Medicare?
+What Does Cost-Sharing for COVID Look Like on Medicare?

-Then, Part B will cover outpatient services such as doctor visits, ambulance transportation, and emergency room visits.
-But, beneficiaries that don’t have a Medigap plan will be responsible for deductibles and coinsurances.
-Part B will also cover a COVID-19 monoclonal antibody treatment if you test positive for COVID, have mild to moderate symptoms, and you’re at high risk for a severe case of COVID.
+Finally, Part B will cover outpatient services such as doctor visits, ambulance transportation, and emergency room visits.
+But, beneficiaries without a Medigap plan will be responsible for deductibles and coinsurance.
+Part B will also cover a COVID-19 monoclonal antibody treatment if you test positive for COVID, have mild to moderate symptoms, and are high-risk for a severe case.

-Insurance companies may consider COVID a pre-existing condition.
-But, Original Medicare is a public health program that covers people with pre-existing conditions.
-The bigger question, will Medigap consider COVID a pre-existing condition?
+The bigger question is: will Medigap consider COVID a pre-existing condition?
 Again, it’s possible.
-That’s why it’s important to sign up for Medigap during the Medicare Supplement Open Enrollment Period.
+That’s why it’s important to sign up for Medigap during your Medicare Supplement Open Enrollment Period.

 How is Medicare Changing Post-COVID?